 In the following circumstances, a medical practitioner must submit an application directly to NSW Health for authorisation to prescribe a cannabis medicine for the treatment of an individual patient:

 - prescribe a registered cannabis medicine

 - prescribe under the Authorised Prescriber Scheme

-The form Application for Authority to Prescribe and Supply a Cannabis Product for Human Therapeutic Use is to be used in these circumstances.
+The form Application for Authority to Prescribe and Supply a Schedule 8 Cannabis Medicine for Human Therapeutic Use is to be used in these circumstances.

 When considering applications, NSW Health records are checked to determine if the prescriber’s authorities for prescribing scheduled medicines have been withdrawn by the Secretary under the Poisons and Therapeutic Goods legislation.
 Consideration will be given to any conditions placed on the prescriber’s registration as a medical practitioner (as may be published on the Australian Health Practitioner Regulation Agency’s Register of Practitioners).

 Prescribers with a history of diversion of controlled substances or poor practice in managing patient/s’ diversion of such substances are unlikely to be granted an authority.

 Where the patient is aged under 16 years, the prescriber may also need to meet other legal obligations, e.g. authorisation under s175 of the Children and Young Persons (Care and Protection) Act.

 To apply for authorisation to prescribe or supply a cannabis medicine for the purpose of human research, including a clinical trial, the form Application for Authority to Prescribe and Supply a Substance for the Purpose of Human Research is to be used.